 Which Model to Choose?
 Round Tops or Traditional Models?

 It is common for many compact radiators to offer you the option of a unit equipped with what is known as a rounded top.
 Rounded tops do not contain any grilles across the sides, or the upper surface and the convector fins may be slightly more visible.

 Moreover, it is common for compact versions to be offered in standard white to suit most existing decors.
-However, manufacturers also provide other hues such as in beige and off-white.
+However, manufacturers also provide other hues, such as beige and off-white.
 As the bulk of these units can be fitted into an existing central heating system, installation is quite simple.

-The only downside to a compact radiator is the Dust.
+The only downside to a compact radiator is the dust.
 It gets collected on the inside of the unit (as there is a grille to hide the convector fins in most models besides rounded tops).
-This can be slightly difficult to clean and thus adding a radiator cover, will prevent the dust from settling down inside the grille.
+This can be difficult to clean, and thus adding a radiator cover will prevent the dust from settling down inside the grille.
 However, the dust will not detract from the heating capabilities of the compact radiator itself.